zakisaati/Pseudomonas_pangenome/README.md

 ### Contact

-If you have some questions related to the workflow of this work, please, write to [Zaki Saati Santamaría](https://www.researchgate.net/profile/Zaki-Saati-Santamaria)  (zakisaati@usal.es)
+If you have some questions related to the workflow of this work, please, write to ...
 ----